Bufatima-Nk/Customer-Churn-Prediction/README.md

 ## Usage

 1. Clone this repository to your local machine.
-2. Open the `tech_task_beeline.ipynb` Jupyter Notebook file to explore the project code.
+2. Open the `churn_pred.ipynb` Jupyter Notebook file to explore the project code.
 3. Run the notebook cells in sequence for data preprocessing, model training, and evaluation.
 4. Review the model evaluation results and visualizations within the notebook.